zanderfilet/zanderfilet.github.io/_projects/6_project.md

 Remove the noise from the noisy image to obtain an estimate of the original image.
 Visualize the original image, the noisy image, and the estimate of the original image

 In this step, I used `stage_1.unet`, a pretrained, timestep-conditioned UNet, to estimate the Gaussian noise present in a noisy image.
-Given a noisy image \(x_t\), the timestep \(t\), and a text prompt embedding, the UNet predicts the noise \(\varepsilon\) that was added during the forward process, which I then appropriately scaled and removed to recover an estimate of the original image \(x_0\).
+Given a noisy image $x_t$, the timestep $t$, and a text prompt embedding, the UNet predicts the noise $\varepsilon$ that was added during the forward process, which I then appropriately scaled and removed to recover an estimate of the original image $x_0$.

 Below is the original campanile, the noisy campanile at variable $t$ noise levels, and the corresponding one-step denoised campanile using the model.